andresmontoyab/NodeJs/nodeJsTutorial/README.md

 Is a global public package repository for Node.js

 Dependency management: each package has its own independent dependency tree.
 This avoid version conflicts between different packages.

+1. With the following command we can see all the dependencies in the application.

+        npm list.

+2. To delete one dependency of the application you can use the next command

+        npm uninstall <dependency_name> --save

+3. The dependecies could be install global or local, globan means that all my application can use this dependency:

+        npm install -g node-inspector

+4. List all the dependencies install with global level.

+        npm -g list --depth=1

+## Modules

+All the node ecosystem is based in modules.

+There are three types of modules.

+1. Core -> The modules system

+2. Community -> The modules created by the community that you can import with npm

+3. Own -> The modules that you create in order to build your app.

+To export our own modules we can use the next syntax.

+        // in a file call modulo.js
+        module.exports = "hola mundo";

+from another module I can use the previous create module.

+        var modulo = require('./modulo');
+        console.log(modulo)

+In javascript i can also export functions.

+        function destacar(mensaje) {
+            console.log(mensaje)
+        };

+        module.export = destacar;

+Import function

+        var module = require('./modulo');
+        module("hola");

+Another way to export module is the next:

+        exports.destacar = destacar;

+One important thing to highlight here is that in your application you can not use both exports way, your code must be consistent and only use one of both.

 ## Callbacks